First pig heart transplant recipient dies 2 months after surgery | DW | 09.03.2022

 Bennett was admitted to UMMC in October in need of a heart transplant but was classified as ineligible for a conventional heart transplant.

-To keep him alive, he was placed on a heat-lung bypass machine.
+To keep him alive, he was placed on a heart-lung bypass machine.
 The transplant was his last option.

 The US Food and Drug Administration gave emergency authorization for doctors to carry out the pig-to-human heart transplant on December 31.